bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 === Comprehensive Multi-Domain Evaluation

-To establish the broad applicability of FPL and fulfillment composition, we conducted extensive validation across diverse robotics domains, demonstrating consistent improvements in sample efficiency (3-6×), final performance (15-30% improvement), and training stability (50-80% variance reduction).
+To establish the broad applicability of FPL and fulfillment composition, we conducted extensive validation across diverse robotics domains, demonstrating consistent improvements: up to 6.4× speedup on LunarLander, 5.6× speedup on Hopper, final performance improvements of 15-30%, and training stability with 50-80% variance reduction.

 *Key Domains*: Continuous control benchmarks (MuJoCo suite), real-world robotics (quadrotor control, manipulation), and multi-agent coordination tasks.